Code-Institute-Submissions/The-Freedom-Project-Blog/testing.md

 - Adjust screen sizes and confirm form width adjusts correctly.

 ## Performance Testing
-Using Google Lighthouse several issues were identified in the performance and accessability catagories.
+Using Google Lighthouse several issues were identified in the performance and accessibility categories.
 The following changes were made:

-### Accessability
+### Accessibility
 - Titles were created for social media icons on each page.
 - Aria label was added to the email subscription sign up box on the home page.
 - Aria Labels were added to body links throughout.